coderolls/coderolls-blog/_posts/java-files-io/2021-01-03-read-file-using-bufferedreader.md

 import java.io.*;

 /**
- * A java program to read file line by line using the
+ * A Java program to read files line by line using the
  * readLine() method of the BufferedReader Class.
  *
  * @author Gaurav Kukade at coderolls.com